ARTCvan/server-staffhandbook/README.md

 # ARTCvan's Discord Server staff handbook
 Welcome to the staff handbook of ARTCvan's Discord Server.
 This handbook will tell you instructions on moderation, when to use moderating commands and what you should do in cases when members do not listen.
+Just as a side note, all staff roles can be revoked if you are breaking rules or similar.
+The warning system (found in staff-info) takes care of this (only for staff).
+Do not use any other Discord clients other then Discord's own client.

 ## Introduction to the staff team
 We have 2 people that have authority to remove staff permissions, ARTCvan (the owner) and xzvbnm, the Second in Charge, which takes over the owner if he isn't avaliable for certain days, or basically, the second owner.
 The owner basically has the authority to remove the Second in Charge, can remove/add staff, and owns the server.
 He makes the rules, is the one that decides if a bot should be added, etc.